Workplace injuries in Thoroughbred racing: an analysis of insurance payments and injuries amongst jockeys in Australia from 2002 to 2010

 Contemporary food supply chains are generating externalities with high economic and social costs, notably in public health terms through the rise in diet-related non-communicable disease.
 The UK State is developing policy strategies to tackle these public health problems alongside...

 Regulating functional foods in the European Union: informed choice versus consumer protection?
-(Special issue: Ethics as a dimension of agrifood policy: selected papers from the 4th Congress of the European Society for Agricultural and Food Ethics)

 | Contributor(s):: Klompenhouwer, T., Belt, H. van den